-Premium Economy seat comfort on American Airlines and Delta doesn’t compare to Business Class, but with increased leg room, wider seats and a moderate 14° recline, travelling in Premium Economy is certainly much more pleasurable than travelling in economy.
+Premium Economy seat comfort on American Airlines and Delta doesn’t compare to Business Class, but with increased legroom, wider seats, and a moderate 14° recline, traveling in Premium Economy is certainly much more pleasurable than traveling in economy.

-Delta offers better blanket and amenity kit, but with a less appealing 2-4-2 layout on their A350, compared to the AA 2-3-2 layout on their B787-9 aircraft which is obviously preferable.
+Delta offers a better blanket and amenity kit, but with a less appealing 2-4-2 layout on their A350, compared to the AA 2-3-2 layout on their B787-9 aircraft, which is obviously preferable.

-You can also read my top 10 best Premium Economy airlines in the world, my top 10 Best Business Class airlines for long haul travel, the best airlines to travel to Europe in Business Class and whether United, American Airlines or Delta have the best new Business Class seats.
+You can also read our top 10 best Premium Economy airlines in the world, top 10 Best Business Class airlines for long-haul travel, the best airlines to travel to Europe in Business Class and whether United, American Airlines or Delta have the best new Business Class seats.